dogweather/typed-soup/README.md

 ### After

-Changing one line of code to use `TypedSoup` instead of `BeautifulSoup` fixes all the errors:
+Changing one line of code to use `TypedSoup` instead of `BeautifulSoup` resolves the errors:

 <div style="text-align: center">
 <img src="./after.jpg" width="75%" alt="After" style="margin: 10px auto;">